School of Pharmacy

 The interview consists of two components: an oral interview with a three-member panel comprised of faculty and pharmacists, and a written (non-academic) assessment.

 The interview will consist of behavioural type questions.
 Behavioural type interview questions are questions designed to learn about your past “behaviors” in specific situations.
-Behavioural questions are used because past behavior is the best predictor of future behaviour.
-The intent is to see if you have the specific qualities and attributes needed to be a good pharmacist.
 For example, you might be asked to describe a time when you had to solve a challenging problem.
+Behavioural questions are used because past behavior is usually the best predictor of future behaviour.
+The intent is to try and assess whether you have certain qualities and attributes needed to be a good pharmacist.

-To prepare for this type of interview, it is helpful to think about your past.
-Think about situations and experiences so you can draw upon them more quickly when asked to provide a specific example.
+To prepare for this type of interview, think about your past.
+Think about situations and experiences and reflect on them so that you can draw upon them more quickly when asked to provide a specific example.
 The internet has numerous examples of behavioural interview questions that you can practice with.

-For Memorial students, the Department of Career Development & Learning is pleased to offer a 30-minute presentation to assist with interview preparation.
+For Memorial students who have been invited for an interview, Career Development (Student Life) is pleased to offer a 30-minute presentation to assist with interview preparation.
 The presentation will introduce the concept of a behavioral interview as well as a corresponding Technique (i.e. STAR) for answering behavioral questions.
-Unfortunately, the Career Development centre no longer offers individual mock interviews.
+This session does not include a mock interview component.
+One-on-one interview sessions are no longer offered by Career Development.

-To register for one of the offered sessions, visit www.my.mun.ca., login, click Career, and then click Career Events Calendar.
+To register for a session, visit www.my.mun.ca., login, click Career, and then click Career Events Calendar.
 Registration is required and space is limited.

-Upon entering the Health Science Centre, (either through the main hospital entrance, the main entrance to the Faculty of Medicine or through the southeast side near parking lot 9) follow the orange directional signs to the Pharmacy Student Lounge, room HSC 1756 (1st floor).
+Upon entering the Health Science Centre, follow the orange directional signs to the Pharmacy Student Lounge, room HSC 1756 (1st floor).
+Directional signs will be clearly visible.

-Check-in will be in the Pharmacy Student Lounge.
+Check-in will be in the Pharmacy Student Lounge, room HSC 1756.
 Our pharmacy students will be there to greet you and get you settled.
 We suggest arriving at least 20 minutes before your scheduled interview.
 Please make sure to have photo identification with you to prove your identity.
 A driver’s license, school ID card or valid passport is acceptable.
-Photo identification MUST be provided or you won’t be allowed to interview.
+Photo identification MUST be provided or you won’t be permitted to interview.

-The first oral interview begins at 9:00 a.m. and the last one at 5:00 p.m. on both May 26 and May 27.
+The first oral interview begins at 9:00 a.m. and the last one at 5:00 p.m. on both May 25 and May 26.
 Students will escort you to the interview rooms.
-You are not permitted to bring anything into the interview.
-Anything you might need will be provided to you.
+You are not permitted to bring anything into the interview, except personal items like a purse/wallet.
+Pen and paper will be provided in case you want/need to use it.

 If you’re unable to attend your scheduled interview after you’ve accepted our invitation to attend, please contact Csop Glew as soon as possible so another applicant can be invited to fill your place.
 Failure to attend your interview without notification will result in the immediate withdrawal of your application and future applications will not be considered for two admission cycles.